Kindercrisp Apple

 Ripening Time

-Kindercrisp ripens late August to early September in Missoula, MT making it, making it a good late summer, mid-season apple.
+Kindercrisp ripens late August to early September in Missoula, MT making it a good late summer, mid-season apple.
 Its earlier ripening relative to many other heritage and cold-hardy apples helps ensure full maturity before fall cool-downs.

 Pollination